Making A Difference

 We Support ChalleNGe

-There is a need for ChalleNGe in every state, and many of the 40 existing sites desperately need to expand to meet the growing demand.
+There is a need for ChalleNGe in most states, and many of the 39 existing sites desperately need to expand to meet the growing demand.
 NGYF wants to ensure that every young person who needs and wants a second chance can have that opportunity.
 Our primary goal is to grow the ChalleNGe program to accommodate 20,000 participants a year.

 Educating the Public – Telling the ChalleNGe Story